Coming to college is all about change. New friends, new academic challenges, new perspectives.

 As a first-year student, you will be participating in the JSC Common Reading Initiative, a program of lectures, discussions, exhibits, films, and concerts that complement the book.
 We've designed the program to introduce you to the academic and intellectual culture of the college through a common reading experience.

 The fall 2013 Common Book is Charlie LeDuff's Detroit: An American Autopsy.
-A reading guide and more information will be available soon.

 All first-year students and transfer students with fewer than 15 credits are required to take a first-year seminar.
 Each seminar is a three-credit, interdisciplinary course that is limited to 15 students.
 All seminars share seven key learning objectives, including critical analysis, information literacy and taking part in extended classroom experiences.
 Learn more about First-Year Seminars.